-One day in Luxembourg Itinerary: A perfect Luxembourg day trip
+One day in Luxembourg Itinerary: Perfect Luxembourg day trip

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 There are many ways to reach Luxembourg.
 You can fly to Luxembourg city and either drive to the city center or take public transit.
-Public transit (buses -16, 9 and 114) operate every 15 minutes or so from the Luxembourg Findel airport to the city centre.
+Public transport like buses -16, 9, and 114, operate every 15 minutes or so from the Luxembourg Findel airport to the city centre.
 Fare is 2 euros one way.
 Travel time is 30 minutes.